stolostron/lifeguard/README.md

 1. Move claim folders not on the remote cluster to a `clusterclaims/backup/` directory (if there are duplicate names, they will be overwritten)
 2. Re-fetch all claims found remotely using `get-credentials.sh`

+Set `export RECONCILE_SILENT="true"` to bypass cleaning up the backup directory and automatically force all moves (remove and replace any duplicate backups).

 #### Destroying a ClusterClaim and the Claimed Cluster

 To delete a ClusterClaim: